Respo/cljs.respo-mvc.org/src/guide/styles.md

       {:font-weight "bold"})))
 ```

+The keys have to be keywords, the values can be either of keywords, numbers or strings.
-Also I prepared a function called [`hsl`](https://github.com/mvc-works/hsl.clj) as a helper function.
+Also I prepared a function called [`hsl`](https://github.com/mvc-works/hsl.clj) as a helper.

 In Respo, style updates are defined with direct accessing to `el.style`: